Khanh Ong: Career

 In 2018, Ong appeared as a contestant on the tenth season of Network 10's food cooking competition series MasterChef Australia, and placed third in the competition.

 In April 2020, he returned to MasterChef for the show's twelfth season titled MasterChef Australia: Back to Win, which featured all returning high achieving contestants, battling it out for the $250 000 prize.
-Ong overall placed ninth out of twenty -four returning chefs.
+Ong overall placed ninth out of twenty-four returning chefs.

 In July 2020, Ong released a cookbook titled A Gay's Guide to Life, Love and Food.
 The book features his favourite recipes as well as dating advice, anecdotes and life hacks.

 In 2022, Ong appeared as a contestant on the ninth season of Network 10's Australian Survivor.
 The season featured everyone going competing with a loved one, and he competed with his sister Amy.
 He was praised by fans and fellow competitors for his impressive strategic gameplay, and was nicknamed "King Khanh".
 However, he was eliminated eleventh and became the first member of the jury on day twenty seven.
 In early 2023, he co-hosted the fourth season of the 10Play exclusive Survivor aftershow, Australian Survivor: Talking Tribal, alongside Brooke Jowett and Shannon Guss.

 In April 2023, it was announced that Ong had landed a hosting position of his very own cooking and food show on SBS Food, which was titled Khanh Ong's Wild Food.
 The show features him travelling around Australia and trying and cooking with different local produce.

 In March 2024, Ong appeared as a contestant on the tenth season of Network 10's I'm a Celebrity...Get Me Out of Here!
 Australia.
 In 2025 he appeared as a contestant on Claire Hooper's House Of Games.

+In May 2026, he returned to the Masterchef Australia kitchen as a guest judge.